 In all civil or agency cases where a corporation is a party or intervenor, counsel of record for that party or intervenor shall file a certificate listing any parent, subsidiary or affiliate of that party or intervenor which, to the knowledge of counsel, has any outstanding securities in the hands of the public.
 Such certificate shall be filed at the time the party's first pleading is filed.
-The purpose of this certificate is to enable the judges of this court to determine the need for recusal.
-Counsel shall have the continuing obligation to advise the court of any change.
+The purpose of this certificate is to enable the judges of this Court to determine the need for recusal.
+Counsel shall have the continuing obligation to advise the Court of any change.
 The form of the certificate is:

-"Number and Title of Case" Certificate required by LCvR 7.1 of the Local Rules of the for the District of Columbia: e United States District Court I, the undersigned, counsel of record for best of my knowledge and belief, the following are parent affiliates of which have any outstanding secur t companies, subsidiaries or (Here list all such parent companies, subsidiaries and affil liates of the corporation.)
-These representations are made in order that judges of this for recusal. s court may determine the need Attorney of Record for
+"Number and Title of Case"

+Certificate required by LCvR 7.1 of the Local Rules of the United States District Court for the District of Columbia:

+I, the undersigned, counsel of record for , certify that to the best of my knowledge and belief, the following are parent companies, subsidiaries or affiliates of which have any outstanding securities in the hands of the public.

+(Here list all such parent companies, subsidiaries and affiliates of the corporation.)

+These representations are made in order that judges of this Court may determine the need for recusal.
+Attorney of Record for